-PrismRBS, as a service provider, is following all legal and PCI council mandated reporting requirements which includes notification of the card companies.
+PrismRBS, as a service provider, is following all legal and PCI council mandated reporting requirements and is in the process of notifying card companies.

 Do we need to alert state officials?

 The regulations differ state by state.
 We have engaged the Information Security department on campus to confirm if we need to notify the state attorney general's office.